top of page

 Directs large municipalities to create an ordinance authorizing owners to add an "accessory dwelling unit" (ADU) to residential property, add a second ADU, permit rental of ADUs, and established regulations.

 As with several HOA bills this session, I find the interventional approach of lawmakers into the collective rights of HOA owners problematic.
 I believe a better approach to achieving the policy objectives of this bill exists.
 I have reached out to the bill sponsors Asm Backus.
-She has committed to reach out to me but as yet to do so.
-I will remain neutral on this bill awaiting a discussion with the bills sponsor.
+She committed to reach out but has not to this point.

-This will be heard in the Committee on Commerce and Labor.
-A hearing was held March 26th.
+It was heard in the Committee on Commerce and Labor March 26th.

 AB 478